vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 Another aspect of safety margin, beyond one's *current state*, is the existence of recovery strategies.
-For instance, a millionaire who feels entitled to having enough money to buy food is probably in a good place, but so is somebody who maay not be a millionaire but still has a range of strategies to deal with sudden loss of income and wealth.
+For instance, a millionaire who feels entitled to having enough money to buy food is probably in a good place, but so is somebody who may not be a millionaire but still has a range of strategies to deal with sudden loss of income and wealth.